Sexual rites of passage: Sexual cleansing of widows

 The sexual cleansing of widows is a tradition that requires widowed women to have sexual intercourse as a form of ritual purification.
 It is practiced in parts of Angola, Congo, Ivory Coast, Malawi (where it is known as kulowa kufa), Mozambique, Kenya, Uganda, and Tanzania.
 It has been suggested that the practice might be based on the idea that a man might die as a result of witchcraft performed by his wife.

 The three- to seven-day ritual can be performed by the deceased husband's brother or other male relative, or even a sex worker.
-Typically, after intercourse, the widow burns her clothes and the man who had performed the purification shaves the her head.
+Typically, after intercourse, the widow burns her clothes and the man who had performed the purification shaves her head.
 This is often done outside so that the neighborhood can witness that the widow is now cleansed.
 Finally, a chicken is slaughtered.

 The ritual is often forced upon a widow by the family of her deceased husband and the wider community, who may physically harm the uncompliant woman and her children.
 Widow cleansing was outlawed in Kenya by a 2015 bill against domestic violence.